DinoTools/monitoring-check_haproxy/README.md

 It is generally better to use `up` and percentage values where you are going to have a flexible number of backends.

-### -O, --overrides (override override ... override)
+### -O, --overrides (override)

 Override the defaults for a particular frontend or backend, in the form `name:override`, where `override` is the same format as `--defaults` above.
 For example, to override the frontend called "api" and allow that to increase to limits of 15/10 for WARN/CRIT, use `api:,15,10`.
-Add as many as you like as space-delimited options:
+Add as many as you like by specifing the flag multiple times:

-    --overrides api:,15,10 assets:d,2,5 webmail:u,3,2
+    --overrides api:,15,10 --overrides assets:d,2,5 --overrides webmail:u,3,2

 ### -S, --socket /path/to/socket